-After a few years of saving up money from chores as well as Christmas and birthday money we too the few hundred dollars that the kids had managed to save and began investing it through Greenlight as well.
+After a few years of saving up money from chores as well as Christmas and birthday money we took the few hundred dollars that the kids had managed to save and began investing it through Greenlight as well.
 This required us to update our plan, but has been totally worth it for the knowledge (and money) it has given our kids.

-When I opened their accounts (which took like 5 minutes) I let them enter their information and then we looked at the graphs of what they could potentially be earning on their saved money.
+When I opened their accounts (which took like 5 minutes) I deposited their money and then began walking them through the stocks they could purchase through Greenlight.

 Because we were paying our kids for doing basic chores around the house, on occasion we would give them additional incentive to earn more money.